SulivanM/DeadZone-Private-Server/README.md

 - Ensure firewall rules allow access to port 8000 and the socket server ports if applicable.
 - This project assumes basic knowledge of running Python scripts and web servers.
 - For testing the web server in a more advanced environment, you may use tools like XAMPP or other HTTP servers.
+- We have public documentation about the game at [DeadZone Documentation](https://dead-zone-documentation.vercel.app/) (the [GitHub](https://github.com/glennhenry/DeadZone-Documentation)).
+Please share your research on the game's source code to help new contributors.
+- For more assistance, join our [Discord community](https://discord.gg/Q5dTKrPmfq).